 This is a colourless gas that has a very pungent odour.
 Each Ozone molecule is made up of three Oxygen atoms, hence it is formula is (o3).
-Ozone is formed when Ultraviolet Radiation cause Oxygen molecules (o2) in the upper layer of the atmosphere to split apart.
+Ozone is formed when Ultraviolet Radiation cause

+Oxygen molecules (o2) in the upper layer of the atmosphere to split apart.
 If a freed oxygen atom (o) bumps into an oxygen molecule (o2), the three oxygen atoms reform as Ozone (o3).
 A natural balance will keep us well supplied with Ozone.
 Up in the Stratospher (that is, the layer of atmosphere which lies about 15 to 50 kilometers above the earths surface) small amount of Ozone is constantly made by the action of sunlight on oxygen.
 At the same time, Ozone is been broken down by natural process.
 The total amount of Ozone usually stays a constant because it is formation and annihilation occurs at about the same rate, (Australian Academy of Science).

-Ozone is a poisonous gas, and an increase in its concentration at ground level is not something we would want or toy with as mortal men.
+As pointed out earlier, each Ozone molecule is made up of three atoms.
+But unlike oxygen, Ozone is a poisonous gas, and an increase in its concentration at ground level is not something we would want or toy with as mortal men.
 However, on the stratosphere where Ozone exists naturally, it blocks out the sun's ultraviolet rays (a form of electromagnetic radiation) and it is a lifesaver.
 Lets have a practical appreciation of this: Go outside on a fine day and feel the sun warm your face... what happens when a cloud passes over?
 You will notice that the clouds takes away some of the heat and light coming from the sun, much the same way that a cloud takes away some of the heat and light coming from the sun by blocking it, the same way the same way the Ozone layer in stratosphere blocks out the sun's deadly ultraviolet rays.
 It acts as our planet's natural sun block.
-It is instructive to point out at this minute that the sun does not just produce heat and light, but throws out all sorts of other types of electromagnetic radiations including
+It is instructive to point out at this minute that the sun does not just produce heat and light, but throws out all sorts of other types of electromagnetic radiations including ultraviolet radiations.